nic0d/apartment-finder/README.md

 Apartment finder
 -------------------

+UPDATE: a light modification to enable the support of Matrix.org server.
+Thanks to Vik Paruchuri and authors of Matrix python SDK for their great work!

 This repo contains the code for a bot that will scrape Craigslist for real-time listings matching specific criteria, then alert you in Slack.
 This will let you quickly see the best new listings, and contact the owners.
 You can adjust the settings to change your price range, what neighborhoods you want to look in, and what transit stations and other points of interest you'd like to be close to.

 I successfully used this tool to find an apartment when I moved from Boston to SF.
 It saved a good amount of time and money.
 Read more about it [here](https://www.dataquest.io/blog/apartment-finding-slackbot/).